 When you register the MBean, the MBean server examines the MBean interface and determines how to represent the data to JMX clients.
 Then, JMX clients use the MBeanServerConnection.getAttribute() and setAttribute() methods to get and set the values of attributes in your MBean and they use MBeanServerConnection.invoke() to invoke its operations.
-See MBeanServerConnection in the J2SE 6.0 API Specification at http://java.sun.com/javase/6/docs/api/javax/management/MBeanServerConnection.html.
+See MBeanServerConnection in the J2SE 6.0 API Specification at http://download.oracle.com/javase/6/docs/api/javax/management/MB eanServerConnection.html.